segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

   --data-raw '
 ```

-9. Disable the Amazon S3 destinations using the following command (replacing `$DESTINATION_ID` with the ID of your Amazon S3 destination you found in step 8):
+9. Disable the Amazon S3 destinations using the following command, replacing `$DESTINATION_ID` with the ID of your Amazon S3 destination you found in previous step:

 ```shell
 curl -vvv --location --request PATCH https://api.segmentapis.com/destinations/$DESTINATION_ID \